2007 Georgia Bulldogs football team: Preseason

 Two key players from the 2006 season, defensive end Charles Johnson and running back Danny Ware, decided to leave school early to enter the NFL draft.
 Another junior, defensive back Paul Oliver, considered a move to the NFL, but decided to return to the Bulldogs for his senior year.
-Despite coming back for his senior year, Paul Oliver became academically ineligible and decided to enter the supplemental draft.
-The Bulldogs were led on offense by rising Sophomore QB Matthew Stafford.
-Sean Bailey and Mohammed Massaquoi led the receivers and Thomas Brown at Tailback.
-The defense saw the emergence of Asher Allen and Kelin Johnson in the Secondary.
-In addition, Dannell Ellerbe was the leader of the Linebackers while Geno Atkins and Jeff Owens anchored the Defensive Line.
+Despite coming back for his senior year, Oliver became academically ineligible and decided to enter the supplemental draft.
+The Bulldogs were led on offense by rising sophomore quarterback Matthew Stafford.
+Sean Bailey and Mohammed Massaquoi led the receivers with Thomas Brown at running back.
+The defense saw the emergence of Asher Allen and Kelin Johnson in the secondary.
+In addition, Dannell Ellerbe was the leader of the linebackers while Geno Atkins and Jeff Owens anchored the defensive line.